Skip to content

 datafluxRum.startSessionReplayRecording()

-• Prefer simple and clear methods (like class names or attributes) to ensure accurate configuration.
+• Prioritize simple and clear methods (such as class names or attributes) to ensure accurate configuration.

-• In high-sensitivity data scenarios, such as user privacy forms, recommend using mask-user-input
+• In high-sensitivity data scenarios, such as user privacy forms, consider using mask-user-input or hidden.

-Through the above methods, you can flexibly configure masking rules for sensitive elements, enhancing data security and meeting business compliance requirements.
+Through the above methods, you can flexibly configure blocking rules for sensitive elements, enhancing data security and meeting business compliance requirements.